What is B2B Sales Collateral and How to Increase its Effectiveness

 Sales collateral can be used in a variety of different situations, such as when prospecting new leads, meeting with potential customers, or presenting to a decision-making panel.
 It can also be sent out in advance of a sales meeting or used as follow-up after a meeting to reinforce key points.

 In addition, sales collateral can be posted online on a company website or shared through social media channels.
-Sales collateral can help your team do anything from adding excitement to your email marketing, to teaching your sales representatives how to perfect their pitch.
+Sales collateral can help your team do anything from adding excitement to your email marketing, to teaching your sales representatives how to perfect their sales pitch.

 Sales collateral can help your sales team build and maintain sales momentum.